Pangani: The sisal plantations

+The British colonial period

 On 13 July 1916 the Royal Navy monitor HMS Severn bombarded Pangani.
 On 23 July the Germans surrendered the town to British land and naval forces.

 Economy

 The Mauya plantations no longer grow sugar, but produce much coconut and betel-nut.
 Pangani was once a secondary center of the sisal industry, servicing sisal plantations to the north and south of town.
 Pangani also has a fishing industry.
 In recent years beach resorts north and south of the town have brought tourists.
 The town is a district headquarters.
 Its hospital draws patients from many parts of the region.
 Funguni Secondary School is in Pangani Town and Boza Secondary School is a short distance north.